FORNEY INDEPENDENT SCHOOL DISTRICT

-On Monday night at their regular meeting, the Forney ISD board of trustees accepted a donation of two properties, 16.364 acres donated by Devonshire and 13.94 acres donated by Gateway Parks, for future elementary sites.
+On Monday night, January 14, 2018, at their regular meeting, the Forney ISD board of trustees accepted a donation of two properties, 16.364 acres donated by Devonshire and 13.94 acres donated by Gateway Parks, for future elementary sites.

 Additionally, the board approved the purchase of 230 acres northwest of Criswell Elementary.
 This additional acreage provides substantial opportunities for future Forney ISD facilities.

 “We’re grateful for our new partnerships with and land donations from Devonshire and Gateway Parks,” Forney ISD Superintendent Dr. Justin Terry said.
 “The purchase of the 230 acre tract ensures the district can meet future fast-growth needs.”

 Although fast growth brings challenges to a school district, it also brings additional revenue.
 The increased revenue partnered with the district’s conservative financial management, puts FISD in a position to potentially build new schools in the future.

 “The developer of Devonshire is very pleased that a new elementary school may be coming to a very central location inside the community,” President of Haynes Development Company Ron Haynes said.